-Red Sox spring training tickets at jetBlue Park typically go on sale in late November or early December for the upcoming season.
-You can purchase tickets online today.
-Utilize the jetBlue Park seat map to find out where you want to be.
+Red Sox spring training tickets at JetBlue Park typically go on sale in late November or early December for the upcoming season.
+You can purchase tickets online.
+Utilize the JetBlue Park seat map to find out where you want to be.

 Review the Red Sox spring training schedule to pick your games.

 Yes.
 While there will be fans in 2022, there are very limited Boston Red Sox 2022 spring training tickets available.
 Why?
 Limited capacity to promote social distancing is being mandated at JetBlue Park and other Florida and Arizona ballparks this year during spring training.
 JetBlue Park will be operating at just 24% of its capacity level for all of its spring training schedules in 2022., with pods of tickets already selling out.

 To maximize your Boston Red Sox spring training experience, follow these tips:

 Let’s first start off by answering a question you already know the answer to deep down inside.
 Hotels near the Red Sox spring training facility fill up fast.

 If you can’t make it to the ballpark for a spring training game in Southwest Florida, you can catch some of the games on television, including the MLB Network.
 ESPN also airs live broadcasts of spring training baseball games.